The person at the center of this case

 He also has supporters and relatives in other states.
 He has been observed with .45 caliber and 9 mm semiautomatic pistols that he carries in an ankle holster and in the small part of his back.

-Timothy Thomas Coombs allegedly shot a Missouri Highway Trooper in the chest at the officer's rural home in retaliation for an arrest of an acquaintance.
+Timothy Thomas Coombs allegedly shot a Missouri Highway Trooper in the chest at the officer's rural home.
+The officer was seriously injured but survived.

-State arrest warrant issued in Division II Circuit Court, McDonald County, Missouri, charging Coombs with first degree assault of a law enforcement officer.
+A state arrest warrant was issued in Division II Circuit Court, McDonald County, Missouri, charging Coombs with first degree assault of a law enforcement officer.

-Federal arrest warrant issued in Western District of Missouri, Springfield, for unlawful flight to avoid prosecution.
+A federal arrest warrant was issued in the Western District of Missouri, Springfield, charging Coombs with unlawful flight to avoid prosecution.

 For information leading to the resolution of this case